 Old Delhi Food Walk

 Our most frequented Food walk destination is Old Delhi.
 As is probably the case with most others.
-We usually visit the predominantly non-vegetarian Jama Masjid though the largely vegetarian Chawri Bazaar and Chandni Chowk areas are also quite popular.
+We usually visit the predominantly non-vegetarian Jama Masjid area, though the largely vegetarian Chawri Bazaar and Chandni Chowk areas are also quite popular.
 A typical day will see us taking the Metro and meeting opposite Jama Masjid Gate #1.
-We start with Dilshad’s boti and seekh kebabs, both of which are spicy, juicy and quite delicious.
-Accompanied by roomali roti, green chutney, lemon and onions.
+We start with Dilshad’s Boti and Seekh kebabs, both of which are spicy, juicy and quite delicious.
+Accompanied by Roomali roti, green chutney, lemon, and onions.
 We try not to overdo it here and barely succeed.

 What to try

-While most food walks I know tend to centre on street food, at Chef at Large, we do tend to take things a bit further.
-For example, home-based period food cooking is a tedious labour of love.
-Where we pick a region and a period, then cook using the technology, techniques, recipes and food stuffs available to people in that region and period.
-Though there’s no walking involved, period cooking is very high on labour and research and ends up amazingly satisfying and informative for hard core foodies.
+While most food walks I know tend to center on street food, at Chef at Large, we do tend to take things a bit further.
+For example, home-based period food cooking is tedious labor of love.
+Where we pick a region and a period, then cook using the technology, techniques, recipes, and foodstuffs available to people in that region and period.
+Though there’s no walking involved, period cooking is very high on labor and research and ends up amazingly satisfying and informative for hardcore foodies.
 We usually pick Indian or British territories for period cooking food walks.

-Apart from the obvious culinary impact, food walks are a great way to meet likeminded people.
-I know of quite a few good friendships that have developed within groups of people who didn’t know one another from Adam, the common thread being a love of good food.
-Food walks have greatly enriched my knowledge of Delhi as a city.
+Apart from the obvious culinary impact, food walks are a great way to meet like-minded people.
+I know of quite a few good friendships that have developed within groups of people who didn’t know one another from Adam, the common thread being a lover of good food.
+Food walks have greatly enriched my knowledge of the city.
 Exposed me to different types of food and brought me into touch with some very nice people.
 So much so, that I eagerly look forward to every food walk.

 Thanks, Sid for this lovely introduction.